SAP/jenkins-library/documentation/docs/steps/transportRequestUploadCTS.md

 Use the step [transportRequestReqIDFromGit](transportRequestReqIDFromGit.md) to obtain the  `transportRequestId` value from your Git commit messages.

-This step extracts the ID from the commit messages of your project repository and enters it into the `commonPipelineEnvironment`, in turn, the upload step `transportRequestUploadCTS` picks it up from there.
+This step extracts the ID from the commit messages of your project repository and enters it into the `commonPipelineEnvironment`.
+In turn, the upload step `transportRequestUploadCTS` picks it up from there.

 ```groovy
 transportRequestReqIDFromGit( script: this )